 succulent boneless roast with potatoes. pearl onions, and carrots

-Click the recipe link at the top of the page to go straight to the printable recipe card which includes ingredient amounts with a detailed ingredient list, instructions, and recipe notes.
+Click the recipe link at the top of the page to go straight to the printable recipe card, which includes ingredient amounts, a detailed ingredient list, instructions, and recipe notes.
 You can also scroll through the post for helpful tips and step-by-step instructions.
 The recipe card is located at the bottom of the post.

 A bone-in rib roast (prime rib) is elegant, but I always choose a boneless rib roast because with only two people I’d need to cook one rib, and then it’s really a chop, not a roast!
-Since I’m cooking for two people and we both love leftovers, (think cold roast beef sandwiches) a 3-pound roast really provides.
+Since I’m cooking for two people and we both love leftovers (think cold roast beef sandwiches), a 3-pound roast really provides.

 Sunday Roast Shopping List

-• Olive Oil is my go-to but it’s not critical so use whichever oil you prefer in cooking.
+• Olive Oil is my go-to, but it’s not critical, so use whichever oil you prefer in cooking.

 • Pearl Onions taste great and look nice, but you can use a chopped onion.